-The HPAT – Ireland is a two and a half hour multiple choice aptitude test.
+The HPAT is a multiple choice test, lasting two and a half hours.
 The exam is split into three sections:

-You’ll need to take the HPAT if you’re applying to any of the following universities to study Medicine:
+You’ll need to take the HPAT if you’re applying to study Medicine at any of the following universities in Ireland:

-The HPAT doesn’t draw on any specific knowledge.
-For example, questions may take a range of formats – in Section 1, you may have a short vignette from a news article and a set of multiple choice answers relating to the content of the excerpt.
-In Section 2, the vignette may be from a patient suffering from an illness and you may be asked what their primary concern is regarding possible treatment.
-In Section 3, you may be asked to identify which pattern block should follow in a sequence.
+Questions can take a variety of formats.
+In Section 1, you might have a short passage from a news article and a set of multiple choice answers relating to the content of the text.
+In Section 2, you might be presented with a scenario where a patient comes to you with a problem and you need to choose the most appropriate course of action.
+In Section 3, you might be asked to identify which pattern block should follow in a sequence.